-Amazon Music doesn’t offer an ad-supported, free subscription plan.
+Amazon Music doesn’t offer an ad-supported, free plan.
 Instead, it offers a 30-day free trial.
-Prime subscribers access the Amazon Prime Music streaming service as part of their package.
+Prime subscribers access the Amazon Prime Music service as part of their package.

 Music Unlimited will cost you PS9.99 per month for regular membership.
 Amazon Music Prime streaming service subscribers receive a discount, bringing the monthly cost to PS7.99 or PS79 per annum.